bmaggiano/pizzanomics/README.md

 2. A chef/owner settings page which allows for the owner or chef to update their profile information, password and delete their account.
 3. Sorting and filtering if the database became too crowded with pizzas and toppings.
 I chose to use horizontal for the time being as I predict there won't be too many pizzas or toppings added.
 4. Google authentication for ease of sign ups and log in.
+5. Separate actual db from test db and run actual tests to the test database.

 ## More Screenshots